-With reference to FIGS. 12 and 13, the abovedescribed method of selecting one of the three memories CH, CA and CB and one of the 96 words or locations in the selected one of the memories can be seen.
+With reference to FIGS. 12 and 13, the abovedescribed method of selecting one of the three memotions in the selected one of the memories can be seen.
 The address binary bits from the CPU are coupled to the CPU low address circuit 1220 and to the CPU control circuit 1200.
 The address binary bits CPUA20 1100 in binary code.
 The high address of the control 15 through CPUA27 are coupled to the CPU low address circuit 1220, the address binary bit CPUA28 is coupled to a memory select flip-flop 1312 (FIG. 13) and the address binary bits CPUA29 through CPUA215 are coupled to a type 7430 positive NAND gate 1203.
-The CPU low address circuit 1220 can be formed of two type 74175 latches 1201 and 1202, while the memory select flip-flop 1312 can be a type 7474flip-flop.
+The type 74175 latches 1201 and 1202, while the memory select flip-flop 1312 can be a type 7474 flip-flop.

 The lowest order high address bit CPUA28 will operate the memory select flip-flop 1312, upon the occurrence of a READ or WRITE REQUEST (RREQ or WREQ) signal, to select the channel memory CH or the two control memories CH and CB, via the signals CH-1 or (CA + CB)-1 at its output.
-The highest order low address bit CPUA27 coupled to the latch 1202 30 operates the latter to select either the control memory CA or CB, via the signals CA-1 or CB-1 at its output.
-The other seven lower address bits CPUA2^o through CPUA26 coupled to the latches 1201 and 1202 of the CPU low address circuit 1220 define the address location of the one word of the 96 words to be selected within the accessed memory.
+The highest order low address bit CPUA27 coupled to the latch 1202 through 95) in the accessed memory.
+The CPU will 30 operates the latter to select either the control memory CA or CB, via the signals CA-1 or CB-1 at its output.
+The other seven lower address bits CPUA20 through CPUA26 coupled to the latches 1201 and 1202 of the CPU low address circuit 1220 define the address loca-35 tion of the one word of the 96 words to be selected within the accessed memory.
 The other seven high address bits CPUA29 through CPUA215 enable the gate 1203 to provide an output signal which after being inverted by the inverter 1204 corresponds to the signal

-The signal CH-1 from the memory select flip-flop 1312 is coupled to the NAND gate 1307 forming a part of the write strobe drivers circuit 1309, while the signal (CA + CB)-1 from the memory select flip-flop 1312 is is transferred from the temporary buffer to the memory 45 coupled to the NAND gates 1305 and 1306 of the write strobe drivers circuit 1309.
+The signal CH-1 from the memory select flip-flop 1312 is coupled to the NAND gate 1307 forming a part of the write strobe drivers circuit 1309, while the signal (CA + CB)-1 from the memory select flip-flop 1312 is coupled to the NAND gates 1305 and 1306 of the write strobe drivers circuit 1309.
 The signals CA-1 and CB-1 from the latch 1202 of the CPU low address circuit 1220 are coupled to the gates 1305 and 1306, respectively.
 The appropriate one of these gates 1305, 1306 and 1307 is enabled by these signals, upon the occurrence of the signal CPU WRITE SB-1 described more fully below, to select or access the desired memory.
-The address bits are gated or clocked into the memory select flip-flop 1312 and the latches 1201 and 1202 of 55 the CPU low address circuit by either the signal RREQ or WREQ (READ REQUEST or WRITE REQUEST) from the CPU, as more fully described below.
+The address bits are gated or clocked into the memory select flip-flop 1312 and the latches 1201 and 1202 of the CPU low address circuit by either the signal RREQ or WREQ (READ REQUEST or WRITE REQUEST) from the CPU, as more fully described below.

-During a write operation, the CPU first sends the high address of 124 or 125, and a write request (WREQ-O) to the network.
+During a write operation, the CPU first sends the high address of 124 or 125, and a write request (WREQ-0) to the network.
 The switching network looks at the high address to see if it is to be accessed, as described above.
 If it is, and a write is requested, the low address is stored along with the lowest order high address bit, again as described above.
-The CPU then sends the data (the CPUD2^o through CPUD27 signals) which is coupled to and stored in the CPU data storage circuit 1210 which is a temporary buffer formed of type 74175 latches.
+The CPU then sends the data (the CPUD2° through CPUD2° signals) which is coupled to and stored in the CPU data storage circuit 1210 which is a temporary buffer formed of type 74175 latches.